Buckets & objects

 For essential tasks, such as creating a Bucket, you can use the Cloud Console.
 To efficiently manage the files in your Buckets and fully leverage all the features Object Storage offers, you need to use the Hetzner S3 API via an Amazon S3 compatible tool.
 It is possible to use the API directly, but this is not recommended as you would have to generate the signature yourself, making it quite complicated.
 Here are your options summarized:

-Note that you need an access key and a secret key to use the S3 API.
+You need an access key and a secret key to use the S3 API.
 You can create those via Cloud Console.
 By default, you can use each access key & secret key pair to access every Bucket within the same project.

 • Amazon S3 REST API with Hetzner S3 endpoint